 A tenant’s rent should be due on the same date each month.
 The rent due date should clearly be spelled out in the lease agreement.
 Here are the benefits of a set day for collecting rent and why allowing a grace period may actually be a good thing.

 3 Reasons to Set a Date to Collect Rent

 - Establish Routine: If there is no deadline, there is no incentive to pay.
 Tenants will prioritize the bills that have a set due date.
 If tenants understand that rent is due at a certain time each month, they will learn to budget their money so they can pay their rent on time.

-- Helps Landlords Schedule/Pay Bills: Receiving rent at a consistent time each month will help you budget your own bill payments.
+- Helps Landlords Schedule and Pay Bills: Receiving rent at a consistent time each month will help you budget your own bill payments.
 For example, you may use tenants' rent payment to pay for property expenses, such as water bills or heating costs.

 - Easier to File for Evictions: When the rent is due on the same day each month, it is easier to keep track of late or non-payment.
 If you have four tenants and have only received three rent payments by the fourteenth of the month, it is easy to see that you need to start eviction procedures against one tenant.